-Periurethral injections of bulking agents, such as cross-linked collagen, carbon-coated beads (for example, DurasphereTM Advanced Uroscience, Inc., St. Paul, MN), calcium hydroxylapatite (for example, Coaptite® BioForm Medical, Inc., San Mateo, CA) and polydimethylsiloxane (for example, Macroplastique® Uroplasty, Inc., Minneapolis, MN) and non-particulate homogenous gel (for example, Bulkamid®, Axonics, Irvine, CA), have been studied in randomized controlled trials (RCTs).
+Periurethral injections of bulking agents, such as cross-linked collagen, carbon-coated beads (for example, Durasphere[TM] Advanced Uroscience, Inc., St. Paul, MN), calcium hydroxylapatite (for example, Coaptite[®] BioForm Medical, Inc., San Mateo, CA) and polydimethylsiloxane (for example, Macroplastique[®] Uroplasty, Inc., Minneapolis, MN) and non-particulate homogenous gel (for example, Bulkamid[®], Axonics, Irvine, CA), have been studied in randomized controlled trials (RCTs).
 These trials have established the safety and efficacy of agents cleared by the U.S. Food and Drug Administration (FDA) for the treatment of adult women with stress urinary incontinence (SUI) due to intrinsic sphincteric deficiency.
+Notably, aAnother product, Contigen[®] Bard Collagen Implant, is no longer available.

-A 2017 Cochrane systematic review by Kirchin and colleagues was limited to RCTs evaluating bulking agents to treat urinary incontinence in women who reported at least one objective outcome measure such as pad weight reduction.
+A 2017 Cochrane systematic review by Kirchin and colleagues was limited to RCTs evaluating bulking agents to treat urinary incontinence in women that who reported at least one objective outcome measure such as pad weight reduction.
 A total of 14 RCTs met eligibility requirements, with sample sizes ranging from 30 to 355.
 Comparison interventions included placebo (1 trial), pelvic floor exercises (1 trial) other surgical techniques (2 trials), a different bulking agent (8 trials) and different injection sites using the same agent (2 trials).
 Due to differences in study design, the investigators did not pool study findings.
-The authors noted that data up to 12 months suggests that injection of bulking agents appears to be less effective but safer than open surgery.
+However, the authors noted that data up to 12 months suggests that injection of bulking agents appears to be less effective but safer than open surgery.